thehimel/vidplay/README.md

 - CircleCI for continuous integration and continuous deployment
 - Django REST Testing framework for backend Testing
 - Selenium for UI testing
-- Content content_providers can upload movies, series, etc.
+- content_providers can upload movies, series, etc.
 - Managers can approve or reject.
 - Users can take subscriptions.
 - Payment management.